-The following article addresses how to create an appropriate plan of action to capitalize on the relationship between heart rate and calorie burning for weight management.
-The central focus will be to optimize your time spent on physical activities through the use of a heart rate monitor.
+This article describes how to create an appropriate plan of action to capitalize on the relationship between heart rate and calorie burning for effective weight management.

 - Table of maximum heart rate

 - Table of Heart Rate training ranges

 - How does a heart rate monitor work?

 - Heart Rate Monitors for sale.